For over 150 more tried and tested cookie recipes be sure to browse our

-- 1 teaspoon vanilla extract or butterscotch flavoring (or both!
+- 1 tsp vanilla extract or butterscotch flavoring (or both!
 Hint, hint.)

-Preheat oven to 350.
-Lightly spray one cookie sheet with spray oil or line with parchment paper.
+- Preheat oven to 350 degrees F. Lightly spray one cookie sheet with spray oil or line with parchment paper.

-Add the flour mixture to the sweetened butter.
+- Add the flour mixture to the creamed mixture.
 Mix only enough to incorporate flour.
 Do not over mix.
 Fold in the chocolate chips.